 The most commonly fitted style of hearing aids in recent times is the Receiver In the Canal (RIC), also known as the Receiver In The Ear (RITE) / (RIE).
 These hearing aids have a relatively small hearing aid that sits behind the ear, the receiver (loudspeaker) that sits in the ear.

-These hearing aids are discreet, comfortable. and easy to wear.
+These hearing aids are discreet, comfortable and easy to wear.
 If there is a change in hearing levels, the receiver can be changed easily to a more powerful loudspeaker, in the clinic.
 Or if the receiver breaks down, it can be replaced in the clinic with less hassle (at a significantly lower repair cost).
 Receiver in the canal hearing aids can be worn with universal fit domes or custom moulds.

 There are also many behind the ear styles available with various tubing options for those with more significant hearing loss or other specialise hearing needs.